besya/nova-copilot/README.md

 11. Wait a few seconds and the Notification should appear with the "Authorized" message
 12. Congratulations.
 Now you are able to use Copilot

+If you have issues related to Sign In check [this steps](https://github.com/besya/nova-copilot/issues/1#issuecomment-2701344727) first:

 ### Completions

 Default shortcut for inline completion command is `^"` (control-shift-') The completion provided by copilot-language-server should appear next to your cursor position and autoselected.

+#### Custom shortcut

+Changing the default keyboard shortcut to a custom one is very easy:
+1. Open Nova Settings (command+,)
+2. Select "Key Bindings"
+3. Enter "inline completion" in the Filter input field
+4. Select the "Inline completion (Copilot)" row
+5. Double-click the ^" shortcut and enter your own

 #### Experimental feature